 A new panel app can help you squeeze more power out of your Linux laptop battery, all thanks Slimbook.

-The Spanish Linux laptop seller makes (and updates) a battery optimizer tool for the Ubuntu desktop.
-It’s simple to use, easy to set up, and can extend your battery life by a couple of hours.
+The Spanish Linux laptop seller makes (and regularly updates) a battery optimizer tool for the Ubuntu desktop.
+It’s simple to use, easy to set up, and may help extend your battery life by several hours.

-The tool in question is called Slimbook Battery and it lets you switch between different pre-configured performance modes, including a power-friendly ‘energy saving’ mode and ‘maximum performance’ option for when you need more oomph.
+The tool is called Slimbook Battery and it lets you switch between different pre-configured performance modes, including a power-friendly ‘energy saving’ mode and ‘maximum performance’ option for those times you need more oomph.

-For those who want even more control there’s an ‘Advanced mode’ settings panel.
-There you can easily configure, modify and enable other battery optimizations.
+Those who want even more control can dive in to the ‘Advanced’ settings panel to configure, modify and enable other battery optimizations.